codetricity/renesas-iot-watson/README.md

 Test scripts to accompany an introductory article for use of Renesas IoT Sandbox APIs with IBM Watson APIs.

+Both Renesas IoT Sandbox and IBM Watson are free to use for limited development testing.

-Tutorial will be published at learn.iotcommunity.io
+Tutorial will be published at [learn.iotcommunity.io]learn.iotcommunity.io()

+## File Description

+- getiIot.sh pulls JSON data from Renesas IoT Sandbox Data Monitoring
+- iot-watson.py parses JSON data and saves human-understandable data to file
+- watson-api-no-passwords.sh sends text data to IBM Watson APIs and downloads audio file

 ## Learning Objections